mab253/designII-fall2022/README.md

 👾 We will also build an asynchronous offline community (as exists in nearly every endeavor @ this point, Fall '22).
 We will have a class [Discord](https://discord.com/) server where we will have multiple channels for posting updates, posing questions, commenting on and helping with each other's work, sharing resources, etc.

-**This class also assumes considerable self-directed time outside of class for working on your final Senior Design projects.** Our weekly meetings will be most helpful to you if you have new work, new issues, and new ideas to share!
+**This course also assumes considerable self-directed time outside of class for working on your final Senior Design projects.** Our weekly meetings will be most helpful to you if you have new work, new issues, and new ideas to share!

 ## assignmnents